Marjory00/blackbird-harrison-ai/README.md

 # Write input validation, unit & integration tests for React Application

+## NOTE:
+ This project is part of the Software Engineering virtual training program with Blackbird thru Forage.

 ## Requirements - Project
 In this task, you'll create input validation logic along with unit test.